A gift from you means more hope and healing for others. Donate today.

 There’s a good chance your lab tests won’t require you to prepare at all, but follow your doctor’s instructions for fasting or other preparation.
 Fasting means not eating or drinking for a specified time period before your test to ensure your results are accurate.

 It depends on the tests your doctor orders.
-For blood work, don’t eat anything or drink liquids other than water for eight hours prior to arriving at Mercy Lab.
+For blood work, don’t eat anything or drink liquids other than water for eight hours prior to arriving at the lab.
 For a lipid panel, a 12-hour fast is required.
 Don’t drink coffee or juice, chew gum, use tobacco or eat while you’re fasting.
 It’s OK to drink water and take your medications as directed by your provider before testing.

 A phlebotomist – a technician who specializes in drawing blood – will call you into a private area, where your blood will be drawn or other samples will be taken, depending on the test you’re having.
 We’ll explain the process before performing the test.